 HARPUR COLLEGE OF ARTS AND SCIENCES

-You can provide valuable assistance in career exploration for a Harpur student by sponsoring a student at your workplace.
-The Liberal Arts to Careers Externship (LACE) is intended to expose students to the wide variety of career options available to them with a liberal arts degree.
+Liberal Arts to Careers Externship (LACE) exposes students to the wide variety of career options available to them with a liberal arts degree.
+Harpur alumni provide valuable assistance in career exploration for Harpur students by sponsoring students at their workplaces.
 If you work in the legal field for a nonprofit or government agency, you could host one of our talented pre-law students for a Public Interest Pre-Law Internship.
 These internships are for credit and are sponsored by the Harpur Law Council.
 We encourage you to return to campus and share your insights, experiences and advice with our students as a guest speaker inside or outside a classroom.

 REGIONAL CHAPTERS AND EVENTS

 Engaging a growing alumni body – now more than 110,000 and counting – spread across the globe is no easy task.
 The Alumni Association needs your help in building chapters and planning events close to where you live and work.